Failure to Pay Child Support in Nevada: The Consequences of Willfully Not Paying Child Support – Federal Law Recap (18 U.S.C. 228)

 Meaning, if you missed a payment of $5,000 or more and have been previously convicted of the same crime, you could face larger fines and longer terms in jail.

 Only willful nonpayment of child support is considered a crime under Federal law.
 Because of that requirement, the most common way to defend yourself is to make the case that the non-payment was due to a mistake or accident.
 A case could also be made if the defendant had no means to pay (examples could be out of work or a frozen bank account).

-Typically, a Federal Court will presume that a defendant are always financially able to make their legally endorsed child support payments.
+Typically, a Federal Court will presume that a defendant is always financially able to make their legally endorsed child support payments.
 So, it is up to the defense attorneys to show the courts that they are wrong.
 The most common ways to do this are to show that:

 - The defendant does not have a job and has not been able to find employment even though they have been diligently seeking employment.

 - The defendant has been disabled or has become too sick to work.

 - The defendant was arrested or incarcerated and did not have sufficient funds in their banking account to continue to make their child support payments.

 Much like other charges, it is up to the prosecution to prove beyond a reasonable doubt that the defendant did not pay their child support willfully.
 If the defense attorneys can make their case, there would be no criminal liability.